 Your options get more interesting if you really want to leave as small a carbon footprint as possible.
-If you have no fear of ancient Chinese curses—and if you’ve correctly cleansed your chi with our recommended kumquat-juice-and-thyme-soul-enema, why would you?–you have the option of previously owned tombstones from east Asia.
+If you have no fear of ancient Chinese curses—and if you’ve correctly cleansed your chi with our recommended kumquat-juice-and-thyme-soul-enema—you have the option of previously-owned tombstones from east Asia.
 It’s a known fact that ghosts from the Orient can’t cross water, so unless their souls are caught in a cursed videotape, you should be okay.

 If space is at a premium and you want to be a real dick, you can buy graves in England that already have 75 year-old human remains in them–you just scrub off the name of the previous deceased on the marker and replace it with your own.
 Somehow this is entirely legal, and even reasonably priced at 3,000 UK pounds (around $5,000).
 It’s more common, though, for secondhand tombstones to be used to make other things, like building supplies.

 A popular misconception is that Costco sells tombstones.
 They don’t.
-And there’s absolutely no reason you should think the popular retailer of wholesale goods to private members would.
+And there’s absolutely no reason you should think the wholesale retailer would.
 Uh, except maybe for the fact that they do indeed sell caskets and urns.
 So if Costco’s your endgame, the only way to one-stop shop your death accessories there is cremation.
 And you can buy urns any time with no problem.
 Store loose change in them until you need them, too.
 Let them URN that privilege!

-7. The Serious, Official Final Word (Besides God’s).
+5. The Serious, Official Final Word (Besides God’s)